Warren Buffett says buying stocks amid market dip

 Berkshire Hathaway Inc (BRKa.N) is adding to its shareholdings of two U.S. companies amid a market dip, billionaire investor Warren Buffett said on Monday.

-Buffett, Berkshire's controlling shareholder, also forecast record results this year for Berkshire's largest non-insurance businesses, among them railroad BNSF and utility MidAmerican.
+Buffett, Berkshire's controlling shareholder, also forecast record results this year for Berkshire's largest non-insurance businesses, among them the railroad BNSF and the utility MidAmerican.

 In an interview on cable television network CNBC from just outside his conglomerate's home base in Omaha, Nebraska, he dismissed the dip in European shares after weekend elections in France and Greece.